 ODW requires that recycle streams be controlled to prevent a hydraulic surge or a hydraulic loading in excess of plant capacity.
 The rate of recycle return should be no greater than 10 % of the plant influent (actual flow).
 ODW recommends additional settling of the recycle stream or recycle return to a pre-sedimentation basin as a minimum, to obtain a more consistent influent water quality to the plant.
-If alternative return locations are proposed, supporting justification from the design engineer is required by ODW, and the central office must approve the alternate location.
+If a waterworks owner or design engineer proposes alternative return locations, ODW will require supporting justification from the design engineer, and the central office must approve the alternate location.
 (See 12VAC5-590-420 K)